georgebgadelha/verified-inc-challenge/README.md

 **Why Prisma?** Type-safe database queries are great.
 You catch errors at compile time instead of runtime.
 Plus migrations are straightforward.

-**JWT Tokens:** Using access + refresh token pattern.
-Access tokens expire quickly (15 min) for security, refresh tokens last 7 days.
-In production I'd add token rotation and a revocation list in Redis.
+**JWT Tokens:** Using access + refresh token pattern with refresh token rotation.
+Access tokens expire quickly (15 min) for security, refresh tokens last 7 days but are rotated on each refresh (keeps active users logged in indefinitely while limiting exposure if a token is compromised).

 **Cursor Pagination:** Went with cursor-based instead of offset pagination because it handles new data better.
 If someone sends a message while you're browsing, you won't see duplicates or skip messages.